fausstoo/grocery_store_pipeline/README.md

 #### **Usage**
 The presented project offers a comprehensive and modularized data pipeline designed for the ingestion, transformation, and storage of grocery store data.
-Its primary utility lies in the structured handling of data sourced from an Excel workbook, cleaning and transforming the data, and persisting it in a MySQL database.
+Its primary utility lies in the structured handling of data sourced from an Excel workbook, cleaning and transforming records, and persisting it in a MySQL database.
 The usage of this project can be outlined as follows:

 *Execution and Integration:*
 To execute the data pipeline, users can run the pipeline.py script, which orchestrates the entire process seamlessly.
 The script establishes a connection to the MySQL database, executes data extraction, transformation, and storage processes, and logs relevant information for monitoring and debugging purposes.